At Amazon jungle hospital, U.S. med students learn vital lessons

 This kind of no-frills medical care, in which observation and careful listening stand in place of technology, was on full display when the students accompanied veteran local nurse Clara Bustamante on home visits.

-“The follow up care here is exponentially incredible,” said Nahda Harati, 27.
+“The follow-up care here is exponentially incredible,” Nahda Harati, 27, said.
 “And it's something to be valued and carried over into our practices in the future.”

 UCLA student A.J.
 Green put the lessons from Bustamante and Salazar to use in the present.